ISRO

-The Indian National Committee for Space Research (INCOSPAR) was established by India's first prime minister Pandit Jawaharlal Nehru under the Department of Atomic Energy (DAE) in 1962, on the urging of scientist Vikram Sarabhai, recognising the need in space research.
-INCOSPAR grew and became ISRO in 1969, within DAE.
-In 1972, the government of India set up a Space Commission and DOS, bringing ISRO under it.
-The establishment of ISRO thus institutionalised space research activities in India.
-It since then has been managed by DOS, which governs various other institutions in India in the domain of astronomy and space technology.
+Formerly, ISRO was known as the Indian National Committee for Space Research (INCOSPAR), which was set up in 1962 by then-Prime Minister Jawaharlal Nehru on the recommendation of scientist Vikram Sarabhai.
+It was renamed as ISRO in 1969 and was subsumed into the Department of Atomic Energy (DAE).
+The establishment of ISRO institutionalised space research activities in India.
+In 1972, the Government set up a space commission and the DoS bringing ISRO under its purview.
+It has since then been managed by the DoS, which also governs various other institutions in the domain of astronomy and space technology.

-ISRO built India's first satellite, Aryabhata, which was launched by the Soviet Union in 1975.
-In 1980, ISRO launched satellite RS-1 onboard its own SLV-3, making India the seventh country to be capable of undertaking orbital launches.
-SLV-3 was followed by ASLV, which was subsequently succeeded by development of many medium-lift launch vehicles, rocket engines, satellite systems and networks enabling the agency to launch hundreds of domestic and foreign satellites and various deep space missions for space exploration.
+ISRO built India's first satellite Aryabhata which was launched by the Soviet space agency Interkosmos in 1975.
+In 1980, it launched the satellite RS-1 on board the indigenously built launch vehicle SLV-3, making India the seventh country to undertake orbital launches.
+It has subsequently developed various small-lift and medium-lift launch vehicles, enabling the agency to launch various satellites and deep space missions.
+It is one of the six government space agencies in the world that possess full launch capabilities with the ability to deploy cryogenic engines, launch extraterrestrial missions and artificial satellites.
+It is also the only one of the four governmental space agencies to have demonstrated unmanned soft landing capabilities.